state-hiu/osmgeoweek/_posts/guides/0100-01-04-event-guide.md

   - planner
 ---

-Here are helpful tips for organizing an event, from recruiting participants, logistics on the day, to follow up.
+Here are helpful tips for organizing an in-person mapathon, from recruiting participants, logistics on the day, to follow up.

 Also, there are even more good ideas for event planning on the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a> wiki page.